 - 1.1.
-This Policy is issued under section 36(b) of the Financial Transactions Reporting Act 2004 ("FTR Act 2004" or the "FTR Act") and sections 35, 36 and 37 of the Financial Transactions Reporting Regulations 2007 ("FTR Regulations") and is applicable to all restricted foreign exchange dealers ("RFEDs") and money changers licensed by the Reserve Bank of Fiji ("RBF"). - 1.2.
-The Policy is also issued in line with the Financial Action Task Force ("FATF") 40 Recommendations and those recommendations which are relevant to Money or Value Transfer Services ("MVTS").
+This Policy is issued under section 36(b)1 of the Financial Transactions Reporting Act 2004 ("FTR Act 2004" or the "FTR Act") and sections 35, 36 and 37 of the Financial Transactions Reporting Regulations 2007 ("FTR Regulations") and is applicable to all restricted foreign exchange dealers ("RFEDs") and money changers licensed by the Reserve Bank of Fiji ("RBF"). - 1.2.
+The Policy issued in 2018 has been amended to incorporate the relevant provisions of the FTR Act 2004 and the FTR Regulations 2007, and is also issued in line with the Financial Action Task Force ("FATF") 40 Recommendations and those recommendations which are relevant to Money or Value Transfer Services ("MVTS")2.